Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
-You have been informed by your superiors of the companyג€™s intentions to automate server deployment to Azure.
+You have been informed by your superiors of the company has intentions to automate server deployment to Azure.
 There is, however, some concern that administrative credentials could be uncovered during this process.
 You are required to make sure that during the deployment, the administrative credentials are encrypted using a suitable Azure solution.
 Solution: You recommend the use of Azure Information Protection.
 Does the solution meet the goal?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
-You have been informed by your superiors of the companyג€™s intentions to automate server deployment to Azure.
+You have been informed by your superiors of the company has intentions to automate server deployment to Azure.
 There is, however, some concern that administrative credentials could be uncovered during this process.
 You are required to make sure that during the deployment, the administrative credentials are encrypted using a suitable Azure solution.
 Solution: You recommend the use of Azure Key Vault.
 Does the solution meet the goal?

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
-You have been informed by your superiors of the companyג€™s intentions to automate server deployment to Azure.
+You have been informed by your superiors of the company has intentions to automate server deployment to Azure.
 There is, however, some concern that administrative credentials could be uncovered during this process.
 You are required to make sure that during the deployment, the administrative credentials are encrypted using a suitable Azure solution.
 Solution: You recommend the use of Azure Multi-Factor Authentication (MFA).
 Does the solution meet the goal?

 - [ ] Yes.
 - [ ] No.